Observation of non-sinusoidal current-phase relation in graphene Josephson junctions

-Measurements of $S$ vs $T$ and a prediction by the TB-BdG formalism at the Dirac point are shown in Fig. 4(b) \cite{ABSprimary}.
-The temperature dependence for Sample A, measured near the Dirac point, generally follows the theoretical prediction, implying that the TB-BdG predictions are reasonable for our data.
-Sample B also qualitatively fits the prediction, though it exhibits slightly lower skewness values which we attribute to the longer $L$.
-The TB-BdG approach predicts negative skewness for short junctions at higher temperatures, particularly for large $\left|V_{G}\right|$.
-We observe only minor negative skewness values for samples A and B at higher temperatures.
-This is probably due to the restriction that $I_{c}<135$nA, which limits $\left|V_{G}\right|$.
-The CPR for long junctions can also be calculated using the TB-BdG approach, but our long junction CPR curves (samples C, D) do not match those calculated in \cite{ABSprimary} (see Fig. 2(b)) for low temperature ($T < 300$mK).
-However, it is uncertain whether the TB-BdG approach is applicable to junctions with diffusive ($L \gg l$) transport.
+Extractions of the intrinsic $S(T)$ at the Dirac point are compared with calculations from the TB-BdG formalism \cite{ABSprimary} in Fig. 8.
+The temperature dependence for Sample A, measured near the Dirac point, is in reasonable agreement with the TB-BdG theoretical prediction for $T<0.25T_{C}$, implying that the TB-BdG predictions are reasonable for our data.
+At the highest temperatures measured ($T$ = 400 mK), where the maximum carrier density is not limited by the requirement $\beta_{L}<$ 1, these devices exhibit a skewness that becomes more negative with increasing $n$, reaching $S$ $\sim$ -0.05 for $n =$ 10$^{13}$ cm$^{-2}$, as indicated in Fig. 4a.
+The TB-BdG approach \cite{ABSprimary} also predicts a more negative skewness with increasing carrier density in short junctions, reaching up to $S$ $\sim$ -0.5 at $T$/$T_{C}$ = 0.25 when the graphene and metal Fermi levels are aligned.
+This disparity in skewness most likely results from limitations imposed by our gate oxide, which limits tuning of the graphene Fermi level to +- 0.3 eV \cite{xia}.
+The CPR for long junctions can also be calculated using the TB-BdG approach, but our long junction CPR curves (samples C, D) do not match the predicted curves \cite{ABSprimary} (see Fig. 2b) for low temperature ($T<$ 300mK).
+However, it is uncertain whether the TB-BdG (or DBdG) approach is applicable to junctions with diffusive ($L$ $\gg$ $l$) transport.